Nammina Bantu: Plot

-At the start of the film, Chandrayya (S. V. Ranga Rao), a distressed peasant, checks in a village along with his daughter Lakshmi (Savitri) and an ox.
-He meets a landlord Bhujangarao (Gummadi), a cruel and crafty person, to seek some land on the lease.
-Bhujangarao promises to give two acres of fertile land after yielding his Mango orchards, and also provides another sick ox; Chandrayya names the oxen as Ramudu and Lakshamanudu.
-Prasad (Akkineni Nageswara Rao), a loyal trustworthy servant of Bhujangarao, shares a bond with his master beyond that of a servant and also takes care of Bhujangarao's daughter Sarala (Girija) as his own sister.
-In parallel, as a glimpse, Devayya (Relangi), Bhujangarao's nephew, returns to the village and falls for Sarala.
-After some time, Chandrayya successfully yields the mango orchard when Bhujangarao deceits him by endowing a dry land.
-Chandrayya decides to dig a well when Sarala also repents for her father's breach, so she supports them with the help of Devayya.
-After crossing many hurdles, Chandrayya acquires the triumph but to bring out the water there is a necessity of a motor for which a huge amount is required.
-At that point in time, as usual, bullock cart races are conducted in which Prasad wins every year, so Lakshmi determines to participate in it with Ramalakshmanulu for the prize amount.
-Here Sarala pleas Prasad to lose the bet, then he replies as a trusty workhorse he cannot mortgage the prestige of his sovereign.
-During the time of the race, Prasad attempts the best shot but Lakshmi holds the victory.
-Bhujangarao accuses and humiliates Prasad as he intentionally did the deed.
-As a result, he leaves his service.
-Peeved by this, Bhujangarao intrigues to destroy the motor when Prasad obstructs and injured.
-Now Lakshmi realizes Prasad's honesty and they start loving each other.
-Thereafter, on the advice of Devayya, Prasad collaborates with the peasants and performs cooperative farming which irks Bhujangarao and ploys to thwart their plans.
-At last, in the final battle, Bhujangarao falls into a bog and Prasad struggles to extricate him but fails.
+The film begins with a distressed peasant, Chandrayya, who checks in a village along with his daughter Lakshmi and an ox.
+He meets an evil landlord, Bhujanga Rao, to seek land on the lease.
+He promises to give two acres of fertile land after yielding his Mango orchards and provides another sick ox.
+Chandrayya names them Ramalakshmanulu.
+Prasad, the staunch of Bhujanga Rao, shares a bond with his master beyond that of a servant and takes care of his daughter Sarala as his sibling.
+In parallel, as a glimpse, Devayya, Bhujanga Rao's nephew, returns home and falls for Sarala.
+After a while, Chandrayya successfully yields the mango orchard when Bhujanga Rao deceits him by endowing a dry land.
+Chandrayya decides to dig a well when Sarala also repents from her father's breach, so she supports them with Devayya's aid.
+After crossing many hurdles, Chandrayya acquires triumph, but a motor is necessary to dig the water, which requires a considerable amount.
+Then, as usual, bullock cart races are conducted, which Prasad wins every year, so Lakshmi determines to participate with Ramalakshmanulu for the prize amount.
+Here, Sarala pleads with Prasad to lose the bet, which he denies, as a trusty workhorse and cannot mortgage the prestige of his sovereign.
+During the race, Prasad attempts the best shot, but Lakshmi wins.
+Bhujanga Rao accuses Prasad therein, and he quits his service.
+Peeved by this, Bhujanga Rao is intrigued by destroying the motor, which Prasad obstructs and gets injured.
+Now Lakshmi comprehends Prasad's integrity, and they crush.
+After that, Prasad collaborates with the peasants and performs cooperative farming, which irks Bhujanga Rao and ploys to thwart.
+At last, in the final battle, Bhujanga Rao falls into a bog, and Prasad struggles to extricate him but fails.
 Before dying, he entrusts Sarala's responsibility to Prasad.
-Finally, the movie ends on a happy note with the marriages of Prasad and Lakshmi, and Devayya and Sarala.
+Finally, the movie ends on a happy note with the marriages of Prasad & Lakshmi and Devayya & Sarala.